ineffectivecoder/LDAPtickler/README.md

 - [x] Changing a user's password
 - [x] Creation of user accounts
 - [x] Creation of machine accounts
+    - Research why only my DA can do this
 - [x] Deletion of User and Machine accounts
 - [ ] Expand ldapsearch function to take all supported parameters, currently just filter, attributes, basedn, and scope
 - [ ] Store creds in environment variable
+- [ ] Refactor
+    - [ ] Create Library

 - [x] Search and list specific types of objects
     - [x] Domain Controllers
     - [x] computers